Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/HTTP/HTTP - Set up Server to Control LED.rst

 |image07|

 .. only:: end aw-cu488

 ..
 Note:
-   For RTL8720DN(BW16) board, you may consider re-defining “LED_PIN” macro to 10 for built-in green LED, or 11 for blue built-in LED, or 12 for red built-in LED to avoid using extra components.
+   For RTL8720DN(BW16) board, you may consider re-defining "LED_PIN" macro to 10 for built-in green LED, or 11 for blue built-in LED, or 12 for red built-in LED to avoid using extra components.

-Then open “File” -> “Examples” -> “WiFi” -> “SimpleWebServerWiFi”
+Then open "File" -> "Examples" -> "WiFi" -> "SimpleWebServerWiFi"

 |image08|

 Upload the code and press the reset button on Ameba.
-When the connection is established, you will see the message “To see this page in action, open a browser to http://xxx.xxx.xxx.xxx” in the Arduino IDE, as shown in the figure:
+When the connection is established, you will see the message "To see this page in action, open a browser to http://xxx.xxx.xxx.xxx" in the Arduino IDE, as shown in the figure:

 |image09|

 Next, open the browser of a computer or a cell phone under the same WiFi domain, enter the address in the message.